A Dutch-Book Trap for Misspecification: Introduction

-In the context of sequential games, Siniscalchi (2020)\ and Battigalli, Catonini and Manili (2021) define a CCBS over the opponents' strategies as an array of beliefs, one for each information set, that is consistent with a complete Conditional Probability System (henceforth, CPS), one belief conditional on each subset of opponents' strategies, disciplined by the chain rule of probability.\footnote{ CPSs were first introduced by Reniy (1995).
-Complete CPSs were introduced in the analysis of games by\ Myerson (1986).} For a player of a sequential game, the observation of the opponents' moves depends on the own moves, and the two are independent.
-Therefore, given a distribution over our player's strategies, each information set is reached with the same probability under all the strategies of the opponents that are consistent with it.
-Under the condition that the probability of each contingency is the same under all the consistent states, Bayes rule boils down to the chain rule; moreover, a complete CPS can be derived from a LCPS by conditioning; the two things combined imply that the definition of CCBS\ in Siniscalchi (2020)\ and Battigalli et al. (2021) is a special case of the definition of this paper.
-Thus, the Dutch-book theorem of this paper implies that the standard notion of CPS defined on the collection of \emph{observable} events falls short of the coherence that prevents Dutch-booking.
-Moreover, the coherence rule provides an alternative foundation of CCBSs, which can be interpreted as a property of introspection or as a wired-in property of belief formation, in place of the less plausible formulation of conditional beliefs on virtual, unobserved events (see also Battigalli et. al, 2021).\footnote{ Siniscalchi (2020) characterizes CCBSs with a generalization of the chain rule that applies also between non-nested conditional events.
-As my generalization of the constant odds ratios property to comparisons between different odds ratios, Siniscalchi's generalization of the chain rule is meant to strengthen a coherence rule that loses bite in the passage from the rich collection of conditioning events used by complete CPSs to the poorer one induced by the actual contingencies.
-In the Online Appendix, I show directly the convergence between my approach and Siniscalchi's approach.}
+In the context of sequential games, Siniscalchi (2022)\ introduces the notion of \emph{structural rationality}, which is based on the use of CCBSs over the opponents' strategies.\footnote{ Interestingly, structural rationality is motivated by the inability of sequential rationality to capture coherent conditional preferences that can be derived by updating a prior preference relation.
+CCBSs guarantee that all conditional preferences can be derived from a prior lexicographic preference relation.
+In other words, they guarantee a stronger form of Bayesianism, which might be called \textquotedblleft Bayesian updating of preferences\textquotedblright\ rather than \textquotedblleft Bayesian updating of beliefs.\textquotedblright} In Siniscalchi (2022), as well as Battigalli et al. (2023), a CCBS is defined as an array of beliefs, one for each information set, that is consistent with a \emph{Complete} Conditional Probability System (CCPS): an array of probability measures, one for each subset of opponents' strategies, disciplined by the chain rule of probability.\footnote{ Conditional probability systems were first introduced by Renyi (1955).
+CCPSs were introduced in the analysis of games by\ Myerson (1986).} In turn, a CCPS can be derived from a lexicographic probability system by conditioning.
+In a sequential game, a player progressively rules out opponents' strategies by observing their moves; that is, learning occurs in a partitional fashion.
+So, Bayes rule boils down to conditioning, and hence the definition of CCBS in Siniscalchi (2022) and Battigalli et al. (2023) is a special case of the definition of this paper.
+Thus, the Dutch-book argument for complete consistency implies that the standard notion of a conditional probability system defined on the collection of \emph{observable} events falls short of the level of coherence that shelters from Dutch-booking in objective expected terms.
+The working paper of Siniscalchi (2022) also characterizes CCBSs by generalizing the chain rule to apply to non-nested conditional events.
+In the Appendix, we provide a direct proof of the equivalence between the generalized chain rule and our coherence rule in sequential games.